publicinnovation/openorg/chapters/1_executive-summary.md

 Founded in 2012, Public Innovation is an early stage place-based, impact-focused organization commited to building a civic innovation and social entrepreneurship ecosystem in the Sacramento region.
 Our mission is to accelerate measurable quality of life improvements by developing, testing, and scaling new forms of creative problem solving.

-Our team has studied the best models from across the country and placed them under a single entity to drive civic and social impact in an integrated way.
+Our team has studied the best models from across the country and placed them within a single entity to drive civic and social impact in an integrated way.
 Our solutions are generating *with* people, not *for* people, and we believe in cultivating and leveraging latent human capital among public servants, social impact leaders, and engaged citizens.

-## Our Operating Model
+## Operating Model

 As an open organization, we are *digital by default* and operate as a platform.
 This civic infrastructure will enable the networked approach needed to realize collective impact that transcends what any single individual or organization or organization could accomplish on their own.